Lebowski89/blog/content/roles.md

 ***

-In this section I create any required postgres/mariadb databases using relevant ansible modules:
+Here I create any required postgres/mariadb databases using relevant ansible modules:

 **MariaDB**

-For MariaDB, I have a single task that checks for a database and creates one if none exists.
+I have a single task that checks for a database and creates one if none exists.

 ```yaml